Tofu cacciatore is inspired by my Italian grandma’s chicken cacciatore and is the ultimate vegetarian comfort meal.

 Thaw: let defrost in the fridge for several hours or overnight.
 Alternatively, thaw in the microwave.

-Reheat: reheat tofu cacciatore in the microwave or a pan on the stovetop with a tablespoon or two of water.
+Reheat: Reheat the tofu cacciatore in the microwave or a pan on the stovetop with a tablespoon or two of water.

 More Tofu Recipes